 Need extra eyes on your query letter before #PitchDis?
-Our fabulous volunteers have generously offered their time and skills to offer query critiques for ten (10) lucky #PitchDis participants!
-Read about our volunteers below, and then scroll to the bottom of the page to enter beginning April 12!
+Our fabulous volunteers have generously offered their time and skills to offer query critiques for 12 lucky #PitchDis participants!
+Read about our volunteers below, and then scroll to the bottom of the page to enter beginning April 17!

-Important: Winners will be notified via email by April 20 and must provide their materials no later than 1pm EDT on April 27.
-If this poses an issue, or if you'd like an alternate method of entry, please email email@example.com as soon as possible.
+Important: Winners will be notified via email by April 26 and must provide their query letters no later than 1pm ET on April 29.
+If this poses an issue, or if you'd like an alternate method of entry, please email firstname.lastname@example.org as soon as possible.

 Sarah M. Anderson

-Find out more about Sarah’s books on her website www.sarahmanderson.com.
-You can also follow her on Twitter @SarahMAnderson1.
+Find out more about Sarah’s books on her website sarahmanderson.com and more about Sally's works at sallysultzman.com.
+You can also follow her on Twitter @SarahMAnderson1 and on Instagram @SallySultzman.

 Bestselling author Mariah Ankenman lives in the beautiful Rocky Mountains with her two rambunctious children and loving spouse who is her own personal spell checker when her dyslexia gets the best of her.

 Mariah loves to lose herself in a world of words.
 Her favorite thing about writing is when she can make someone’s day a little brighter with one of her books.
-To learn more about Mariah and her books, visit her website www.mariahankenman.com, follow her on social media, or sign up for her newsletter.
+To learn more about Mariah and her books, visit her website mariahankenman.com , follow her on social media: @mariahankenman or sign up for her newsletter.